sammenyb/ubiquitous-pancake_PA1473_PY/README.md

 - [X] This is a user story that is complete

 Specify what color of object that the truck shall collect
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 As a user I want the robot to be able to return to the specified area in a safe manner, eg collision aviodance (trucks, obstacles), after executing a task.
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 As a user I want the robot to be able to notify me when it has left the specified area with auditorial feedback.
+- [X] This is a user story the is incomplete
+- [ ] This is a user story that is complete

+Follow a line
 - [ ] This is a user story the is incomplete
 - [X] This is a user story that is complete

 Exit the specified area in a safe manner.
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Have a truck pickup an item (pallet)
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Have a truck recognize a misplaced item.
+- [X] This is a user story the is incomplete
+- [ ] This is a user story that is complete

+follow a designated path by choosing between different options
 - [ ] This is a user story the is incomplete
 - [X] This is a user story that is complete

 Abort the collection of a item.
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Change the color specification of a pickup-item without aborting the operation.
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Have a truck pickup a item (pallet) with a specified color.
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Emergency mode (when the truck drops the pallet).
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Optimize the time it takes to collect a pickup-item.
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete